[Skip to Content]

 All kids get the measles, mumps and rubella (MMR) vaccine at 12–15 months of age.
 But any who will travel outside the United States before that should get the vaccine as early as 6 months of age.

 Also, kids of any age can get malaria.
 So if you're traveling to a country with a malaria risk, talk to your doctor about antimalarial drugs.
-The doctor will decide the best preventative medication based on your destination and your child's health status.
+The doctor will decide the best medicine based on your destination and your child's health status.

-Ask your doctor or visit the CDC's website for a list of recommended or required vaccinations.
-Take your child's immunization records with you if you're traveling internationally.
+Ask your doctor or visit the CDC's website for a list of recommended or required vaccines.
+Take your child's vaccine records with you if you're traveling internationally.
 The CDC also has information about travel notices when there are outbreaks of infectious diseases in different parts of the world.

 Common Travel Troubles